mikeknitz/r-devcontainer/README.md

 For Docker tags, I'm adding this info:

 - R version: e.g., r441 for R 4.4.1.
 These are limited to what I'm able to pull from `rocker/r-ver`.
-- Platform: Until I figure out making any images cross-platform, I'm adding either amd64 or arm64 corresponding to the architecture (only these two are available in `rocker/r-ver`).
+- Platform: Either amd64 or arm64 corresponding to the architecture (only these two are available in `rocker/r-ver`).
 - Dates: corresponding to availability from Posit Package Manger for CRAN and Bioconductor packages.
 These lock in package versions to those that were available on a certain date.
-Currently I have R packages `httpgd` ([GitHub - nx10/httpgd: Asynchronous http server graphics device for R.](https://github.com/nx10/httpgd)) and `presto` ([GitHub - immunogenomics/presto: Fast Wilcoxon and auROC](https://github.com/immunogenomics/presto)) as just installing the latest version, not from a specific date.

 <br>